StacklokLabs/model-context-shell/README.md

 # MCP Shell

-**Unix pipelines for MCP tools — coordinate thousands of tool calls in a single request**
+**Unix-style pipelines for MCP tools — coordinate thousands of tool calls in a single request**

 ## Overview